Henry Knox: Secretary of War

 Congress finally appointed Knox the nation's second United States Secretary at War on March 8, 1785, after considering a number of other candidates.
 Always a large, imposing man at 6 ft 3 in tall, Knox is reported to have gained significant weight later in life and been of "immense girth," weighing nearly 300 lb by the 1780s.
 The army was by then a fraction of its former size, and the new nation's westward expansion was exacerbating frontier conflicts with Indian tribes.
 The War Department Knox took over had two civilian employees and a single small regiment.
 Congress in 1785 authorized the establishment of a 700-man army.
 Knox was only able to recruit six of the authorized ten companies, which were stationed on the western frontier.

 Some members of the Confederation Congress opposed the establishment of a peacetime army, and also opposed the establishment of a military academy (one of Knox's key proposals) on the basis that it would establish a superior military class capable of dominating society.
 Knox first proposed an army mainly composed of state militia, specifically seeking to change attitudes in Congress about a democratically managed military.
 Although the plan was initially rejected, many of its details were eventually adopted in the formation and administration of the United States Army.
-The need for an enhanced military role took on some urgency in 1786 when Shays' Rebellion broke out in Massachusetts, threatening the Springfield Armory.
+The need for an enhanced military role took on some urgency in 1786 when Shays's Rebellion broke out in Massachusetts, threatening the Springfield Armory.
 Knox personally went to Springfield to see to its defense.
 Although Benjamin Lincoln raised a militia force and put down the rebellion, it highlighted the weakness of both the military and defects in the Articles of Confederation that hampered Congressional ability to act on the matter.
 In the rebellion's aftermath Congress called the Constitutional Convention, in which the United States Constitution was drafted.
 Knox in early 1787 sent Washington a proposal for a government that bears significant resemblance to what was eventually adopted.
 When Washington asked Knox if he should attend the convention, Knox urged him to do so: "It would be circumstance highly honorable to your fame, in the judgment of the present and future ages, and double entitle you to the glorious epithet — Father of Your Country."
 This is probably the first time an important early American figure had characterized Washington as the "Father of His Country".
 Knox actively promoted the adoption of the new constitution, engaging correspondents in many colonies on the subject, but especially concentrating on achieving its adoption by Massachusetts, where its support was seen as weak.
 After its adoption he was considered by some to be a viable candidate for vice president, but he preferred to remain in the war office, and the office went to John Adams.
 With the adoption of the new Constitution and the establishment of the War Department, Knox's title changed to Secretary of War.